OPCD to use AI to help prioritize 911 calls

 NEW ORLEANS (WGNO) – Later this year, the Orleans Parish Communication District will be getting assistance from artificial intelligence to help prioritize the more than one million calls the communication center receives per year.

-“When we have a traffic accident on the interstate, we may get 15 911 calls at once about the same accident, but then there’s other emergencies that are happening throughout the city that are unrelated to that that kind of get lost,” OPCD executive director Tyler Morris said.
+“When we have a traffic accident on the interstate, we may get 15 911 calls at once about the same accident, but then there are other emergencies that are happening throughout the city that are unrelated to that kind of get lost,” OPCD executive director Tyler Morris said.

 The OPCD will be the first communication center to team up with the software company Carbyne to roll out AI-enabled call triage technology.